 It must’ve been quite a sight in 1917.
 According to some documents from that time:

 “there were millions of glowworms inside, and the stalactitic sights were quite as fine as the Northern caves.
 Unfortunately, children had already done irreparable damage in a few minutes by smashing some of the finer stalactites with sticks”

-There is no sign of glowworms in the cave now.
+There is no sign of glowworms in the cave now (you can see glowworms at Gunns Plains Caves in the north west of the state).
 No bats either.
 But the darkest corners of the cave are home to some of the most bizarre creatures you can imagine, like a spider the size of a man’s hand.

 Although the cave hasn’t been dated, the rocks that compose it are estimated to be around 630 million years old.
 They were formed on the seafloor in the area currently occupied by Japan.
 The chambers of the Hastings caves started to form much later – between 60 and 40 million years ago.

 Millions of years of dripping water created an incredible array of crystals in the caves.
 The first 300 meters of Newdegate Cave (the section open to the public) are decorated with spectacular subterranean formations including flowstone, stalactites, columns, shawls, straws, stalagmites and the unusual helictites – the structures that shift from their vertical axis and grow in unexpected directions.
 The cave feels incredibly large and very mysterious.